eldadYikne/gambling-front/README.md

 ## About The Project

-An app I wrote with Angular,His goal is to get to know me a little, get information about me .[ Take a look, it's Here!](https://angulik.onrender.com)
+An app I wrote with React,His goal is to get information about gamebling .[ Take a look, it's Here!](https://angulik.onrender.com)
 ![Home page image](src/assets/images/angulik-home.png "Homepage")
 </a>